HolidayOugi/Sma5hMusic-Extra/README.md

 ### How do I install Pymusiclooper?

 Follow the instructions detailed on its [GitHub page](https://github.com/arkrow/PyMusicLooper), it should then be recognized automatically.
+To make sure it was installed correctly, typing `pymusiclooper` into a terminal window should show all of the software options.

 ## Generate a Release build